No results for ""

 If you choose additional environments, LaunchDarkly performs the checks again and highlights stale flags.
 To learn more, read Flag health.

-Using code references to find and remove references to flags
+Use code references to find and remove references to flags

-Archiving a flag removes it from the flags list and your app's contexts no longer encounter it.
+Archiving a flag removes it from the Flags list and your app's contexts no longer encounter it.

 Before you do this, remove the flag from your codebase.
 Code references let you quickly find where in your source code feature flags are referenced.
 This simplifies the process of finding code to remove in projects and files.